 An invaluable piece of kit if you enjoy landscape photography.

 Skylight or UV Camera Filters

-The only "real” use for one of these filters is to protect your lens and reduce the effects from harmful Ultra Violet light, and they can add a nice warm tone to some of your images.
-Generally, people use them to cover and protect the front elements of a lens when shooting in dusty, dirty or damp environments.
-It is better to ruin a filter than a $400 or $1,200 lens!
+The only "real" uses for one of these filters is to protect your lens and reduce the effects from harmful Ultra Violet light.
+They can also add a nice warm tone to some of your images.
+Generally, people use them to cover and protect the front elements of a lens.
+Particularly when shooting in dusty, dirty or damp environments.
+It is better to ruin a filter than a $400 - $1,200 lens!

-If you have different lenses with different filter thread sizes, you only need to buy more adaptor rings not the filter holder again.
+If you have different lenses with different filter thread sizes, you only need to buy more adapter rings not the filter holder again.